bufbuild/buf-examples/cli/plugin-execution-local/README.md

 > You will also need to have [`protoc-gen-go`][protoc-gen-go] and [`protoc-gen-rust`][protoc-gen-rust]
 > installed locally.

-This folder contains example code for Buf's [code generation quickstart][docs], where you can learn to generate code stubs from a [Buf input][input] using local Protobuf plugins.
+This directory contains example code for Buf's [code generation quickstart][docs], where you can learn to generate code stubs from a [Buf input][input] using local Protobuf plugins.

 Here, we'll use two locally installed plugins: